New guidelines pave the way for safer neuromuscular block management in pediatric anesthesia

 Since then, these guidelines have significantly raised awareness about the importance of neuromuscular monitoring and contributed to a broader adoption of quantitative techniques in clinical practice.

-Can we expect a similar shift in pediatric anesthesia when the new guidelines are released?
+Can we expect a similar shift in pediatric anesthesia with the new pediatric guidelines?
 The hope—and expectation—is yes.

-The upcoming pediatric guidelines have the potential to drive change in clinical practice, moving toward safer, evidence-based anesthesia care.
+The pediatric guidelines from ESPA and ESAIC have the potential to drive change in clinical practice, moving toward safer, evidence-based anesthesia care.

-As we wait for their release, it’s time for hospitals, clinicians and equipment providers to prepare for this shift, to make sure every pediatric patient can benefit from the same standards increasingly seen in adult care.
+Now it’s time for hospitals, clinicians, and equipment providers to start exploring EMG-based monitoring technology, to make sure every pediatric patient can benefit from the same standards increasingly seen in adult care.

-The next-generation TetraGraph® system, equipped with the soft and flexible TetraSens Pediatric sensor, delivers real-time and precise EMG-based assessment of neuromuscular function.
+The next-generation TetraGraph system, equipped with the TetraSens Pediatric sensor, delivers real-time, precise EMG-based assessment of neuromuscular function.

 Unlike traditional acceleromyography (AMG) monitors, TetraGraph eliminates the need for free-moving muscles, making it ideal for pediatric patients, especially during tucked-arm laparoscopic and robotic surgical cases.

-TetraSens Pediatric is an FDA-cleared EMG sensor with a separate and specific pediatric indication from one month old (defined as 28 days).
+TetraSens Pediatric is made from soft, flexible materials and is an FDA-cleared EMG sensor with a separate and specific pediatric indication from one month old (defined as 28 days).

 Contact our team to explore this solution or explore it at our pediatric page.

-- New preliminary European guidelines for pediatric anesthesia will recommend quantitative neuromuscular monitoring to improve safety in children receiving neuromuscular blocking agents.
+- New European guidelines for pediatric anesthesia recommend quantitative neuromuscular monitoring to improve safety in children receiving neuromuscular blocking agents.

-- TetraGraph, with its TetraSens Pediatric sensor, delivers an advanced EMG-based monitoring solution that positions clinicians to meet the upcoming pediatric guidelines with confidence.
+- TetraGraph, with its TetraSens Pediatric sensor, delivers an advanced EMG-based monitoring solution that positions clinicians to meet the new pediatric guidelines with confidence.

 AnnaMaria Tahlén, Global Digital & Brand Marketing Manager at Senzime